ABIGAILDEBBY/Abigaildebby/README.md

 - Developed **machine learning pipelines** for biometric verification, fraud detection, and deepfake detection — driving accuracy and robustness in digital KYC.
 - Explored **AI for sustainability**, including remote sensing & precision agriculture, with a focus on **SDG 2: Zero Hunger**.

-I’ve had the privilege of contributing to impactful organizations like the **World Bank Group, Smile ID, AmaliTech, Creion, and Carnegie Mellon University**.
-Along the way, I’ve seen firsthand how **data and AI can transform industries and lives.**
+I’ve had the privilege of contributing to impactful organizations like the **World Bank Group, Smile ID, AmaliTech, University of Ghana, Creion, and Carnegie Mellon University**.
+Along the way, I have seen firsthand how **data and AI can transform industries and lives.**

 ---